Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 Step 15

-In the Save As window, navigate back to your Ch4 folder in Dropbox (as shown below with a red arrow).
+In the Save As window, navigate back to your Ch04 folder in Google Drive (as shown below with a red arrow).

-If you click once on the Ch4 folder as it appears on the left-hand side of File Explorer, its contents will display on the right-hand side.
+If you click once on the Ch04 folder as it appears on the left-hand side of File Explorer, its contents will display on the right-hand side.

 Or, if you double left-click on the Ch4 folder if it appears on the right-hand side, its contents will also be displayed on the right-hand side.